botorch.optim

 • raw_samples (int) – The number of raw samples to consider in the initialization heuristic.
 Note: if sample_around_best is True (the default is False), then 2 * raw_samples samples are used.

-• fixed_features (Dict[int, float] | None) – A map {feature_index: value} for features that should be fixed to a particular value during generation.
+• fixed_features (dict[int, float] | None) – A map {feature_index: value} for features that should be fixed to a particular value during generation.

-• options (Dict[str, bool | float | int] | None) – Options for initial condition generation.
+• options (dict[str, bool | float | int] | None) – Options for initial condition generation.
 For valid options see initialize_q_batch and initialize_q_batch_nonneg.
 If options contains a nonnegative=True entry, then acq_function is assumed to be non-negative (useful when using custom acquisition functions).
 In addition, an “init_batch_limit” option can be passed to specify the batch limit for the initialization.
 This is useful for avoiding memory limits when computing the batch posterior over raw samples.

 • constraints (equality) – A list of tuples (indices, coefficients, rhs), with each tuple encoding an inequality constraint of the form sum_i (X[indices[i]] * coefficients[i]) >= rhs.